ESNFranceG33kTeam/PalloSpace/README.md

 - folder of the `html/wp-content/themes/esn` (as they are not auto install at this point)
 - folder `html/wp-content/config`
 - folder `html/wp/content/mu-plugins`
-Every plugins have to be add into the [variable file](.envrc) in order to be installed automatically.
+Every plugins have to be add into the [variables file](.envrc) in order to be installed automatically.